from __future__ import annotations

 rng : Any

 Random key to set for the model.
-JAX PRNGKey or an integer seed
+JAX PRNGKey, integer seed, or

 """